'It's like thinking outside the box, without the box!'

 In some ways, this is exhilarating - and in some, terrifying.

 When I look at how the church has been struggling for decades, and the sudden radical change of not meeting in person, I see 4 areas of re-imagination…

 1. Digital Ministry

 This seems like a no-brainer!
-We have suddenly become Digital Ministers.
-But as we ease back into some in-person ministry, we want to keep Digital in the forefront.
+We have all become Digital Ministers in the past couple of years.
+But as we ease back into in-person ministry, we want to keep digital in the forefront.